vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 including memory usage, indexing performance, and query performance versus quality.

-This post in this series on billion scale search covers a cost-efficient hybrid method for approximate nearest neighbor search combining a graph method (`HNSW`) with disk based inverted file.
+This post in this series on billion scale search covers a cost-efficient hybrid method for approximate nearest neighbor search combining a graph method (`HNSW`) with disk-based inverted file.
 We name this hybrid method for cost-efficient high recall billion scale vector search for `HNSW-IF`.

 ## Introduction